rupeedigitalassets/RupeeSwapInstructions/README.md

 1. Move all your coins from exchanges, to your QT Wallet, either windows, MAC, or Linux.
+You will need old RUPEE 1.0 wallets for that

 2. Download old wallets from this loction. https://github.com/rupeedigitalassets/RUPEE/releases